Search skillsforcare.org.uk

 Once you have decided who you want to employ, contact them and offer them the job.

 Tell them that you will first need to check their references and carry out any other checks (for example, a DBS check).
-Make sure that you give enough time between offering the job and start date to enable you to carry out the checks.
-Scroll down to find out more in the ‘Do the right checks’ section.
+Ensure you give enough time between offering the job and start date to enable you to carry out the checks.

 Informing unsuccessful candidates

-Once your preferred person has accepted the job, send a letter to the people that you interviewed who did not get the job (you do not need to phone them).
+Once your selected candidate has accepted the job, notify those that did not get the job (you do not need to phone them).

-They may want to have some feedback on their performance during the interview.
+They may request for feedback on their performance during the interview.
 If you are asked this, use your notes from the interview to provide feedback – it is always useful to provide some positive feedback but also areas in which they could improve for their next interview.

 There are some checks that you need to do before someone starts working for you.